mrconter1/AutoRollPlus/README.md

-# AutoRollPlus
+# 🎲 AutoRollPlus

-A World of Warcraft Classic addon that intelligently automates loot rolling decisions based on whether items are actual upgrades.
+Enhanced auto-rolling addon for World of Warcraft Classic that intelligently handles loot rolls based on your character's class and specialization.

-## 🎯 About

-Enhanced version of [AutoRoll by CassiniEU](https://www.curseforge.com/wow/addons/autoroll-classic) with smart upgrade detection.
-The original provided basic rule-based auto-rolling - this version adds intelligence to only roll on items that are stat improvements over your current gear.

-## ✨ New Features

-- **Smart Upgrade Detection**: Only rolls on items that improve your stats
-- **EXEMPT System**: Force manual rolls for specific item types
-- **Dynamic Rules**: Auto-pass items that aren't upgrades
-- **Testing Tools**: Preview how items will be handled

-## 📥 Installation

-1. Download/clone this repository
-2. Copy `AutoRoll` folder to `World of Warcraft\_classic_\Interface\AddOns\`
+## ⚡ Quick Start

+1. Extract to `Interface/AddOns/AutoRollPlus`
+2. `/reload`
 3. Restart WoW or `/reload`

 ## 🎮 Usage

 ### Available Commands
 ```
-/ar test                    # Open test GUI
+/arp test                    # Open test GUI
-/ar test [item-link]        # Test how item would be handled
+/arp test [item-link]        # Test how item would be handled
-/ar profiles                # Open profiles GUI
+/arp profiles                # Open profiles GUI
 ```

 ## 🧠 How It Works